Ugly Kid Joe: Reunion (2010–present)

 Klaus Eichstadt stated in the December 2009 issue of the German edition of the music magazine Metal Hammer, that the members of Ugly Kid Joe were planning to reunite in summer 2010, although did not specify whether their intent was to produce a new album or simply to perform together.
 However, rumors of a reunion were confirmed on their MySpace page on May 27, 2010.
-Their MySpace page also says that the reunion lineup will be the same as the last one before their breakup.
+Their MySpace page also says that the reunion lineup would be the same as the last one before their breakup.

-In July 2011, according to drummer Shannon Larkin, a new album has been completed.
+In July 2011, according to drummer Shannon Larkin, a new album had been completed.
 He revealed the album's status in an interview with California's 107.7 The Bone at the Mayhem Festival, saying "It's a fun band – it's funny, you listen to the songs and it makes you laugh.
 Just a good-time rock band, y'know?"

 On September 9, 2011, vocalist Whitfield Crane made an update on the band's official Facebook page stating he appeared 107.7 The Bone the day before and played a new track called "Love Ain't True" and stating that a 6 track EP and was mixed and finished.
 According to official website "also in the works is an EPK documenting the reunification and the latest recording sessions along with some rare old footage of interviews, behind the scenes stuff, and live performances".

 The new EP, Stairway to Hell, was released digitally on June 5, 2012, while a physical version surfaced a month later, July 9.
 In order to promote the recording, Ugly Kid Joe played a series of festivals that summer, including Sweden Rock in Sweden, Download in England, Gods of Metal in Milan, Italy, and Belgrade Calling in Serbia.
 They were the main support act for Guns N' Roses in Tel Aviv, Israel on July 3, 2012, and also for Alice Cooper on his "Raise The Dead" tour in October 2012.

 Ugly Kid Joe started a joint co-headlining European tour with Skid Row in October 2013 kicking off the tour in Southampton, UK.

 In February 2015, Ugly Kid Joe successfully used pledgemusic.com in a crowdfunding effort to pay for the recording of their next album, to be titled Uglier Than They Used ta Be, is the first full-length studio album since they break-up after the album was completed in nearly 19 years, set to be released on October 16, 2015.

-Ugly Kid Joe's first studio album in seven years, Rad Wings of Destiny, released on October 21, 2022.
+Ugly Kid Joe's first studio album in seven years, Rad Wings of Destiny, was released on October 21, 2022.

+In January of 2023, the band announced its first U.S. tour in 27 years.
+The tour includes Fozzy and Pistols at Dawn.

+Ugly Kid Joe is currently working on a new album, which is tentatively due for release in 2026.

-Musical style
+Musical style and influences

-Ugly Kid Joe is considered a heavy metal band, that is described as pop metal, alternative metal, hard rock, grunge, funk metal, and comedy metal.